missionpinball/mpf-docs/install/mac.rst

 .. code-block:: console

-  pip install kivy --no-binary :all:
+  pip3 install kivy --no-binary :all:

 The installation of Kivy may take a couple of minutes.